 - Picaridin Bug Repellent Lotion: This is hands down our favorite tried and true bug repellent.
 It’s incredibly effective, lightweight on your skin and doesn’t make you feel like a greasy mess, and it’s quick and easy to apply.
 After discovering this lightweight little bug repellent lotion, I will never go back to those awful sprays.
 First of all, I hate spraying them because it always somehow gets in my mouth and makes everything taste like chemicals for the rest of the day.
 Second of all, DEET literally burns my skin.
 And third, this is more effective and provides better skin coverage than the sprays.
 The bugs on the beaches in Isla Baru come out around sunset and you WILL need some strong protection.

 - Permethrin Spray: This actually isn’t something to pack for your trip, but something to do BEFORE you visit Colombia.
 Permethrin is a bug repellent that adheres only to fabrics, leaves no smell or residue on clothes, and doesn’t harm human skin.
 Before your trip, spray all of your clothing, paying special attention to hems, cuffs, and socks, to fight bug bites all day long.
-Thanks to our diligent use of Permethrin and Picaridin during our trip to Colombia last month, we left with just a few bug bites while our travel companion was COVERED.
+Thanks to our diligent use of Permethrin and Picaridin during our trip to Colombia, we left with just a few bug bites while our travel companion was COVERED.
 Permethrin spray lasts for up to 6 machine washes.
 Important Note: this is something to buy and use BEFORE you leave for your trip!
 Set a day or 2 aside for spraying all of your clothes, PLUS your backpacks and anything else made of fabric, like a sleeping bag or liner.

 - Leather Sandals: I’m completely in love with my Capri Teva sandals.
 These things are amazing.
 Not only are they actually cute, but they’re incredibly comfortable.
 They’re cute enough to be worn with a dress or shorts, on long hikes, to the beach, white water rafting, anything.
 They’re comfy enough to stand and walk in for 12+ hours, versatile enough to hike in, and the perfect water shoes.
 They’re lightweight and well made.
 After near daily use in sand, dirt, and rocks, my Tevas are barely showing any wear at all.
 I’ll never buy another brand of sandals again.
 They’re the perfect sandals for travel!
+We also each brought a pair of Allbirds Tree Skippers(his, hers), which are lightweight and breathable, and perfect for hot days with lots of walking.
+Plus, they’re eco-friendly and super cute!

 - Full-Sized Travel Towel: A full sized, lightweight, quick-drying towel is super handy to have in Isla Baru.
 This awesome travel towel is much bigger than your hotel room’s towels, weighs next to nothing, rolls up small enough to throw in your bag, and dries quickly so you’re not lugging around a heavy wet towel all day.
 Bring it to the beach, on your snorkeling tour, or just in case you can’t resist the urge to dive in to the sparkling blue water!